peclevens/event-apis-specs/README.md

 ## Getting Started

-To run the APIs documentation portal, please run the following command to build a docker image, create and run a docker container name `docs`.
+To run the APIs documentations portal, please run the following command to build a docker image, create and run a docker container name `docs`.

 ```bash
 docker build -t docs:1.0.0 . && \